telehash/TMesh/TMesh.md

 Every mote calculates its own `z-index`, a uint8_t value that represents the resources it has available to assist with the mesh.
 It will vary based on the battery level or fixed power, as well as if the mote has greater network access (is an internet bridge) or is well located (based on configuration).

-The z-index also serves as a window mask for all of that mote's receiving window sizes by powers of two (128+ is all windows, 64-127 is half the windows, etc).
+The z-index also serves as a window mask for all of that mote's receiving window sizes.
 This enables motes to greatly reduce the time required waking and listening for low power and high latency applications.

+The first 4 bits is the window mask, and the second 4 bits are the energy resource level.

+The initial/default z-index value is determined by the medium as a fixed value to ensure every community can bootstrap uniformly.
+It is then updated dynamically by any mote in the neighborhood channel by sending the desired z-index value along with a _future_ nonce at which it will become active.
+This ensures that any two motes will stay in sync given the time scaling factor in the z-index.

 ### Neighbors

 Each mote should share enough detail about its active neighbors with every neighbor so that a neighborhood map can be maintained.
 This includes the relative sync time of each mote such that a neighbor can predict when a mote will be listening or may be transmitting to another nearby mote.

+Neighborhood:

+* 8 byte nonce
+* 4 byte microseconds ago last knock
+* 1 byte z index
+* 1 byte rssi

 ### Communities